 The Spectrum Ride is a popular weekly cycling event in Sunnyvale, California.
 Every Saturday morning at 9:00 a.m., riders convene at a set location and embark on a 50-mile group ride around the city.
+As injury attorneys in O’Fallon, IL, we want to inform you of your rights.

 While not officially a race, the group ride is known to get competitive and fast–with sprints often exceeding 30 miles per hour.
 Unlike a professional race, the roads aren’t blocked off.
 Traffic rules still apply.
 The event is open to the public–attracting professional and amateur-level cyclists alike.